zyedidia/generic/heap/README.md

 func (h *Heap[T]) Size() int
 ```

-Size returns the number of elements in the heap\.
+Size returns the number of elements in the heap.